 The funding for this project is covered by an agreement between the Government of Canada and the Gouvernement du Québec.

-The project phases will be spread over several years, and will include studies, land acquisitions, relocation of utilities, preparation of plans and specifications, and obtaining government authorizations.
+The project phases will be spread over several years and will include studies, land acquisitions, relocation of utilities, preparation of plans and specifications, and procedure to obtain government authorizations.

-To complete Autoroute 35, construction of different segments will overlap over the next few years.
-The entire 37.9 km section is subdivided into four distinct segments.
+To make sure autoroute 35 is completed on time, some construction work will be carried out simultaneously over the next few years.
+The entire 37.9-km section is subdivided into four distinct segments.

 Projected timeframe: 2009-2014